-(A) Purpose.
+- (A) Purpose.
 The purpose of this section shall be to establish predictable and balanced regulations that protect the public peace, health, safety and general welfare of the City of Dassel ("city").
-These regulations are intended to:

-(1) Facilitate the provision of telecommunications services and facilities, including commercial wireless telecommunication services, in the city;

-(2) Minimize adverse visual effects of towers through careful design and siting standards;

-(3) Avoid potential damage to adjacent properties from tower or antenna failure and weatherrelated occurrence through structural standards, careful siting and setback requirements;

-(4) Encourage the use of existing towers and buildings to accommodate commercial wireless telecommunication service antennas in order to minimize the number of towers needed to serve the city.
+These regulations are intended to: - (1) Facilitate the provision of telecommunications services and facilities, including commercial wireless telecommunication services, in the city; - (2) Minimize adverse visual effects of towers through careful design and siting standards; - (3) Avoid potential damage to adjacent properties from tower or antenna failure and weatherrelated occurrence through structural standards, careful siting and setback requirements; - (4) Encourage the use of existing towers and buildings to accommodate commercial wireless telecommunication service antennas in order to minimize the number of towers needed to serve the city. - (B) Permits required.

-(B) Definitions.
-For the purpose of this section, the following definitions shall apply unless the context clearly indicates or requires a different meaning.

-ANTENNA.
-Any structure or device used for the purpose of collecting or radiating electromagnetic waves, including but not limited to directional antennas such as panels, microwave dishes, satellite dishes and omni directional antennas such as whip antennas.

-COMMERCIAL WIRELESS TELECOMMUNICATION SERVICES.
-All commercial wireless telecommunications services, including cellular, personal communications services, specialized mobilized radio, enhanced specialized mobilized radio, paging and similar services that are marketed to the general public.

-PUBLIC UTILITY.
-Persons, corporations or governments supplying gas, electric, transportation, water, sewer or land line telephone services to the general public.
-For the purpose of this section, commercial wireless telecommunications services shall not be considered a public utility use and are defined separately.

-TOWER.
-A structure situated on a site that is intended for transmitting or receiving television, radio, telephone, cellular or wireless communications.

-(a) COMMUNICATION TOWER, FREESTANDING, SELF-SUPPORTING.
-A ground mounted tower consisting of a pole, spire, structure or combination thereof constructed without guy wires and anchors.

-(b) COMMUNICATION TOWER, GUYED.
-A tower that is supported in whole or part by wires and ground anchors.

-(c) COMMUNICATION TOWER, MONOPOLE.
-A ground mounted tower consisting of a single pole constructed without guy wires and anchors.

-TOWER HEIGHT.
-Determined by measuring the vertical distance from the point of contact with the ground to the highest point of the tower, including all antennae or other attachments.

-(C) Permits required.
 It shall be unlawful for any person, firm or corporation to erect, construct in place, place or re-erect any tower unless it shall replace a like tower without first making application to the city and securing a conditional use permit.
 A change in construction, dimension, lighting design or design type shall also require a conditional use permit.
 Routine maintenance of towers and related structures shall not require the issuance of a conditional use permit.
-The placement of antennae on previously approved towers may be administratively approved by the city.

-(D) Tower and antenna design requirements.
-Proposed or modified towers and antennas shall meet the following design requirements:

-(1) Towers and antennas shall blend into the surrounding environment through the use of color and camouflaging architectural treatment except in instances where the color is dictated by federal or state authorities;

-(2) No tower shall have constructed thereon, or attached thereto, in any way, any platform, catwalk, crow's nest or like structure, except during periods of construction or repair;

-(3) Towers and their antennas shall be certified by a qualified and licensed professional engineer to conform to applicable state structural building standards;

-(4) Towers and their antennas shall be designed to conform with accepted electrical engineering methods and practices and to comply with the provisions of the National Electrical Code;

-(5) Metal towers shall be constructed of, or treated with, corrosive resistant materials.
+The placement of antennae on previously approved towers may be administratively approved by the city. - (C) Tower and antenna design requirements.
+Proposed or modified towers and antennas shall meet the following design requirements: - (1) Towers and antennas shall blend into the surrounding environment through the use of color and camouflaging architectural treatment except in instances where the color is dictated by federal or state authorities; - (2) No tower shall have constructed thereon, or attached thereto, in any way, any platform, catwalk, crow's nest or like structure, except during periods of construction or repair; - (3) Towers and their antennas shall be certified by a qualified and licensed professional engineer to conform to applicable state structural building standards; - (4) Towers and their antennas shall be designed to conform with accepted electrical engineering methods and practices and to comply with the provisions of the National Electrical Code; - (5) Metal towers shall be constructed of, or treated with, corrosive resistant materials.

-(E) Tower setbacks.
-Towers and all accessory structures or buildings shall conform to the following minimum setback requirements:

-(1) Towers shall be setback from all property lines and existing structures an amount equal to the height of the structure;

-(2) Guy wires for towers shall be located no closer than 25 feet to any property line and shall meet the setback of the underlying land use district with respect to the public road right-of-way;

-(3) Suitable protective anti-climbing fencing, with a minimum height of six feet, shall be provided around any tower and guy wires.
+- (D) Tower setbacks.
+Towers and all accessory structures or buildings shall conform to the following minimum setback requirements: - (1) Towers shall be setback from all property lines and existing structures an amount equal to the height of the structure; - (2) Guy wires for towers shall be located no closer than 25 feet to any property line and shall meet the setback of the underlying land use district with respect to the public road right-of-way; - (3) Suitable protective anti-climbing fencing, with a minimum height of six feet, shall be provided around any tower and guy wires.

-(F) Tower location.
+(E) Tower location.